CATS-Lab/Filed-data-Corridor-Vehicle-Trajectory/README.md

 2. **Required Packages**: Install all necessary packages listed in the `requirements.txt` file.
 3. **YOLOv7**: If you're keen on executing the detection component, YOLOv7 needs to be installed.

-Before diving in, follow the steps in the subsequent section.
+## Usage

+To use this repo, run each Python script in the order we introduced in this section.
 As you proceed through each Python script, always verify the paths for both the input and output files.
 This ensures that everything runs smoothly.

-## Framework

 The process of vehicle trajectory extraction and cleaning contains two parts: trajectory extraction and trajectory processing.
 Please find the details of each steps in our paper.